pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_storage-and-playback.md

 # Message Persistence API for Unreal SDK

-Message Persistence provides access to stored, timestamped messages (10 ns precision) replicated across multiple regions.
-Stored messages can be encrypted with AES-256.
-See Message Persistence.

-Retention policy options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.

-Retrievable data:
+Message Persistence provides real-time access to stored messages.
+Configure retention in the Admin Portal (1 day to Unlimited).
+You can retrieve:
 - Messages
 - Message reactions
 - Files (via File Sharing API)

+Requires Message Persistence enabled for your key.

 You can use PubNub via Blueprints or C++.

-In Blueprints, use the Pubnub Subsystem node.
+In Blueprints, call the Pubnub Subsystem node.

-In C++, add a dependency to PubnubLibrary:
+In C++, add dependency to PubnubLibrary:

-In `Source/_{YourProject}_/_{YourProject}_.Build.cs`:
+In your IDE, navigate to Source/_{YourProject}_/_{YourProject}_.Build.cs and add a dependency to PubnubLibrary.

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Compile and run the project.

-Access the subsystem in C++:
+Compile and run.
+Use PubNub SDK as any other Game Instance Subsystem:

 ```
 #include "Kismet/GameplayStatics.h"